iamsubingyawali/encryptstego/README.md

 It is pretty simple to install and run this application on Windows.
 There are two ways one can can run this app on Windows.

-1. Using installer
+<b>Using installer</b>

 Navigate to the cloned folder and inside the "Setup" folder, a windows application installer is available.
 Run the installer, follow the on-screen instructions and done.
 You    can launch the app from the start menu.

-2. Manual installation
+<b>Manual installation</b>

 The manual installation on Windows is same as the installation on Linux and Mac environments.
 See Linux/Mac installation section to manually install the app.

 ### `Installation on Linux/Mac`